View Document Text

 Item 15, Custody.

-This item discusses only specific material changes that are made to the Brochure since
+This section discusses specific material changes made to the Brochure since its last

-its last update.
-Minor updates and clarifications occur throughout this document and we
+update.
+Minor updates and clarifications occur throughout this document, and we

 encourage you to review it in full.
 If Robinson Value Management makes any further

-material changes to its Form ADV Part 2 in the future, we will revise this section to include
+material changes to its Form ADV Part 2, we will revise this section to include a summary

-a summary of such changes and reference the date of the changes.
+of those changes and reference the dates of those changes.

 Full Brochure Available